memfault/interrupt/_drafts/cortex-m-breakpoints.md

 ![](/img/breakpoint/fp-comp-rev2-bpaddr.png)

-Note this is able to cover the entire 32-bit address space even though the bottom bit is used to for **BE** because the bottom bit is used to convey whether the ARM or Thumb instruction set is being used rather than encoding any address information _and_ instructions must be aligned by their width.
+> Note this is able to cover the entire 32-bit address space even though the bottom bit is used
+> for **BE** because thebit 0 is used to convey whether the ARM or Thumb instruction set is
+> being used rather than encoding any address information _and_ instructions must be aligned by their width.

 ### Examining FPB Configuration